ericcornelissen/shescape/CONTRIBUTING.md

 To run compatibility tests run `npm run test:compat`.
 However, this does not fully cover compatibility testing as it will only run the suite on the Node.js version you're currently using.
-Using [nve], `npm run test:compat-all` runs the compatibility tests on all applicable Node.js versions.
+Using [nve], `npm run test:compat:all` runs the compatibility tests on all applicable Node.js versions.
 The project's continuous integration also runs the compatibility tests on all supported Node.js versions.